cairis-platform/cairis/securitypatterns.md

 * Click on the Problem page, and type in a problem description motivating the security pattern.

-* Click on the solutionm page, and type in the intrinsics of how the security pattern solves the pre-defined problem.
+* Click on the solution page, and type in the intrinsics of how the security pattern solves the pre-defined problem.

 * Click on the Structure page, and right-click on the association list control to add associations between template assets; these associations form the collaborative structure for the pattern.
 The procedure for entering associations is based on that used for associating assets.